-The price can’t be too low, otherwise, you wouldn’t be able to make the product at a suitable level of quality.
-It’s finding a middle-ground compromise between all competing factors — costs versus revenues, quality versus value, demand versus competition.
+The price can’t be too low; otherwise, it is assumed that the product is of inferior quality.
+It’s all about finding a middle-ground between all competing factors — costs versus revenues, quality versus price, demand versus competition.

 Jutta Moore, a hotel consultant and hotel sales expert, shares with us that she used this strategy when working in Sales.
 She also explains how commissions can boost hotel revenue.
 You can listen to Jutta’s amazing sales tips in this episode of Hotel Cast:

 3. Room quotations:

-How you answer the classic questions: “How much is the room?” and “Do you have availability?” are decisive for travelers considering your hotel for their next trip.
-Your customer service should answer these questions with complete answers, full of details, with pictures (when possible), and fast.
+How you answer the classic questions: “How much is the room?” and “Do you have availability?” is decisive for travelers considering your hotel for their next trip.
+Your customer service should answer these questions with complete and detailed information, along with pictures (when possible).

-The quality of the answer to a room quotation will help you turn your customer service into a hotel sales channel.
+The quality of the response to a room quotation will help you turn your customer service into a hotel sales channel.

-Time is a key factor so create templates or use auto-filling to speed up the process without losing the quality of your answer.
-Using technology such as a chatbot will also avoid mistakes when providing information regarding prices and availability.
+Response time is a key factor so create templates or use auto-filling to speed up the process without losing the quality of your answer.
+Using technology, such as a chatbot, will also ensure that you avoid making mistakes when providing information regarding prices and availability.

 Chatbots should be integrated with your booking engine, so your online customer gets the correct and up-to-date data.
-Besides, when they are integrated, the conversion rate of the booking engines grows 2-4 %.
-These are direct bookings tools essential for today’s digital world.
+Additionally, when they are integrated, the conversion rate of the booking engines grows by 2-4 %.
+These are essential direct booking tools for today’s digital world.

 Emails are one of the most common channels in the hotel industry.
 So when you send a newsletter promoting your newest package, add the package’s booking link, so that your clients will be able to book the package online directly without having to call you.
 Make the booking process as easiest as it can be.

 Finally, another great tip when it comes to room quotations is to avoid giving more than three options to your client.
-A greater variety of choices can lead to indecision on the part of the prospect, which in turn results in lost sales.
-Be clear, objective, and didactic while speaking in a friendly tone.
+A greater variety of choices can lead to indecision for the prospect, which in turn results in lost sales.
+Be clear, direct, and didactic while maintaining a friendly language.